TexasInstruments/edgeai-tidl-tools/README.md

 ## Version Compatibility

-This section provides information about the compatibility between the **current branch/tag** of EdgeAI TIDL Tools and the SDK versions as well as the runtime versions
+This section provides information about the compatibility between the **current branch/tag** of EdgeAI TIDL Tools, the SDK versions, and the runtime versions.

 <div align="center">